mbdeme/SenColisGP/README.md

 # Sen Colis GP

-Developed by mbdeme to :q
+Developed by mbdeme with react native to facilitate the sending of parcels

 ## How to use?